 For the creation of materials to be sent to the wide format printer, the ITS Department recommends the use of a desktop publishing application such as Microsoft Publisher, Corel Draw, Adobe InDesign, or similar.
-Microsoft PowerPoint and Microsoft Word are acceptable substitutes; however their usage can add some difficulty to the printing process.
-When printing, we must have access to the original file or a high quality PDF conversion of the original, preferably both.
+Microsoft PowerPoint and Microsoft Word are acceptable substitutes; however, their usage can add some difficulty to the printing process.
+When printing, we must have access to the original file or a high-quality PDF conversion of the original, preferably both.

 Graphics & Photos:

 Always start your project with the highest quality images you have available.
-Choose photos or graphics with have a high resolution and use the highest quality digital camera you have available.
-When a low quality image is made larger, it pixelates, or becomes blocky in its appearance.
-The desktop publications mentioned above all include a zoom feature which allows you to enlarge the project and spot any problems prior to your project being printed.
+Choose photos or graphics with a high resolution and use the highest quality digital camera you have available.
+When a low quality image is made larger, it pixelates or becomes blocky in its appearance.
+The desktop publications mentioned above all include a zoom feature that allows you to enlarge the project and spot any problems prior to your project being printed.
 If pixelation is visible on your screen, the picture will be pixelated when printed.

 Please be aware that pictures you obtain from the Internet may be copyrighted and illegal to use in your project if not licensed properly.
 You are responsible for ensuring any media used follows any applicable federal, state, and local laws.